KeisukeToita/KeisukeToita/README.md

 - 👋 Hi, I’m @KeisukeToita
 - 👀 I’m interested in Soccer.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Reinforcement Learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+  - I commit to the problem of ship autonoumous operation.

 <!---
 KeisukeToita/KeisukeToita is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.